mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```@repl ReusingDCPowerFlow
 statusBranch!(system, analysis; label = "Branch 3", status = 0)
 ```
-It becomes apparent that in this scenario, reusing the `DCPowerFlow` type is not feasible.

 !!! info "Info"
     When you provide the `DCPowerFlow` type as an argument to functions responsible for adding components or making modifications, you are essentially inquiring about the feasibility of reusing the `DCPowerFlow` type.
 If it is possible, the `PowerSystem` composite type will be changed, and if needed, the `DCPowerFlow` type will also be adapted to provide a correct solution.
 This action allows you to seamlessly transition to the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function without any intermediate steps.
 In this manner, JuliaGrid empowers users to make alterations to both generator and demand power while reusing the enhanced `DCPowerFlow` type, which incorporates a factorized nodal matrix to achieve computationally efficient solutions.